MehmetMHY/cha/README.md

 ## Features

 - Basic CLI chat interface with OpenAI's LLM models.
-- Web scraping capability for provided links (supports JavaScript scraping).
+- Web scraping capability for provided links (supports both HTTP & JavaScript scraping).
 - YouTube scraping functionality for extracting video transcripts.
   - The YouTube scraper either scrapes transcripts or downloads the video's audio and converts it to text using OpenAI's Whisper model though the Groq API.
 - Multi-line support for easy copying and pasting into the CLI.